stanford-ppl/Delite/README.md

 ### Short and sweet IDEA setup instructions

-1. Build `scala-virtualized` by running `ant`
+1. Build `scala-virtualized` by running `ant fastdist`
 2. Create a new project with the `Project Files` location set to the `Delite` directory
 3. Add a Project Library `scala-virtualized` with Classes `scala-compiler.jar` and `scala-library.jar`.
-These are found under `scala-virtualized/build/pack/lib`
+These are found under `scala-virtualized/dists/latest/lib`
 4. Add modules from scratch, with directories set to `Delite/dsls/optiml`, `Delite/framework`, `Delite/runtime`, `Delite/tests`, `virtualization-lms-core`
-5. Add Scala facets to each module, with compiler library `scala-virtualized/build/pack/lib/scala-compiler.jar`
+5. Add Scala facets to each module, with compiler library `scala-virtualized/dists/latest/lib/scala-compiler.jar`
 6. Add the project library dependency `scala-virtualized` to all modules
 7. Add module dependencies as follows: